Don’t let the sun set on the best time of year to tackle communications and marketing projects that come with serious shelf life.

 And yet, September is coming, and with it, a host of conferences and events, client projects, new business leads and year-end planning.

 But don’t fret.
-There’s still plenty of time to tackle the communications and marketing projects that will carry you well into 2017—even if half your office is on vacation.
+There’s still plenty of time to tackle the communications and marketing projects that will carry you well into the year—even if half your office is on vacation.

 It’s the perfect time to test the waters, start having conversations and even prepare an offering just for this new segment.
 Find out what these prospects really need and then deliver.
 Set up coffee dates, mine LinkedIn or attend a networking event to make new connections.

 If you start small now with a few sell sheets and a lean sales force, you might even have a new revenue stream in place for Q4.

 Still looking at projections for the current year?

 Since it’s the time of year when people still at work actually read their emails and return calls, go ahead and ask them about their predictions, concerns, opinions and ideas.
 Find a new vantage point for the industries you serve or benchmark the effectiveness of a certain solution.

 Take a week to identify your respondents and simultaneously prepare smart questions, then put your survey out in the world.
 With responses back by the end of August, you’ll have a clever new thought leadership piece to follow up with all those new conference contacts this fall.